Historic Resources

 The City of Lawrence established the Lawrence Register of Historic Places in 1988.
 This register identifies architectural characteristics and other historic resources of the city which represent elements of the city’s cultural, social, economic, political, and architectural history.
 Landmarks and historic districts may include structures, property, interiors of structures, objects, or landscape features.

 The Lawrence Historic Resources Commission (HRC) reviews nominations for designation and makes its recommendation to the City Commission.
 The City Commission is the designating authority for Landmarks and Historic Districts.
+A pre-application meeting is required before submitting a nomination.
+Nomination information should include a history of the property, a development history of the area, and photographs of the property.
+Nomination application may be made through the City’s Enterprise Permitting & Licensing system.

-State Law Review
+State Preservation Law Review

 The Historic Resources Administrator will determine whether the project is “major” or “minor.”
 Generally, a minor project is any maintenance, repair, replacement that uses materials which are identical to the original or existing materials.
 A major project is one that uses materials that are different than those that are currently there or changes in appearance to the structure such as additions or modifications.